Dsree1305/BDA-Miniproject/README.md

-# BDA-Miniproject

 # Electric Vehicles Analysis Project

 ## Overview

 This project analyzes a dataset of electric vehicles (EVs) using **PySpark** for data processing and **Python libraries** such as **Matplotlib**, **Seaborn**, and **Pandas** for visualization.
 The goal is to extract insights about EV trends, range, pricing, manufacturers, and vehicle types.

-The analysis culminates in a **PDF report** that summarizes key findings with visualizations and textual insights.

----

 ## Features